10DLC outbound SMS registration tips

 Select YES if you plan on sending embedded links in your messages.

-If you selected YES, include an embedded link example in your sample message.
+If you select YES, include the embedded link example in your sample message.

 Embedded phone number